 - Any water leak (plumbing, roof, walls, basement, etc.)

-- Air conditioning units or drain lines
+- A problem with air conditioning units or drain lines

 - Condensation, especially around windows or on exterior walls

 - Incorrectly installed flashing can allow water inside the walls

 - Wastebaskets and trash cans

 - Materials that have been wet in the past (books, magazines, newspapers, carpet, cardboard, etc.)

 - General dampness, repeated condensation, and high humidity can sometimes bring on a musty smell.
 Since dampness can also facilitate mold growth it’s likely that mold is beginning to form once you start noticing a musty smell.